actolonen/Analysis_Lab/Growth/Microplates/README.md

 3. Compare treatment means.

 ### Calculate growth parameters
 In addition to visualizing the growth curves for different treatments, it is also useful to calculate growth paramaters (e.g. intrinsic growth rate, generation time, carrying capacity).
-The Growthcurver R package as described [here](https://github.com/actolonen/Analysis_Lab/blob/main/Growth/Microplates/Logistic_Fit/2024.02_growthcurver.md) calculates parameters for growth curves by performing a logistic fit.
+The Growthcurver R package as described [here](Logistic_Fit/2024.02_growthcurver.md) calculates parameters for growth curves by performing a logistic fit.

-This [code](https://github.com/actolonen/Analysis_Lab/blob/main/Growth/Microplates/Code/plotGrowth_means_growthCurver_Bioscreen.qmd) and [Quarto notebook](https://github.com/actolonen/Analysis_Lab/blob/main/Growth/Microplates/Code/plotGrowth_means_growthCurver_Bioscreen.html) shows how to calculate growth parameters using GrowthCurver.
+This [code](Code/growthCurver_plotGrowth_means_Bioscreen.qmd) shows how to calculate growth parameters using GrowthCurver.